eryxcoop/blake2b_halo2/README.md

 # Different blake implementations

+## Documentation

+We have a [documentation](https://hackmd.io/@BjOWve_hTxGZidE1ii0HJg/HkVu20JFkx) where you can find more detail about every implementation and the optimizations we made.
+Also you can find more explanation of all our gates.

+## Implementations

 We use features to toggle between different implementations.
-Right now we have three implementations (for more information about them you can see our [Blake2b implementation in Halo2](https://hackmd.io/@BjOWve_hTxGZidE1ii0HJg/HkVu20JFkx) documentation).
+Right now we have three implementations (for more information about them you can see our documentation).

 To use our 'opt_4_limbs' implementation, set the `opt_4_limbs` feature.